raspberrypilearning/mindful-meadow/en/step_2.md

 --- /task ---

 You should see a meadow in a forest, with a single large flower in the middle of the Stage.
-There's also a slider on the Stage that will eventually control the number of flowers you see.
+There's also a slider on the Stage that will eventually control the number of flowers that you see.

 --- task ---